glatzert/ACME-Server-ADCS/README.md

 Please be advised that this project is _NOT_ free for commercial-use, but you may test it in any company and use it for your personal projects as you see fit, please refer to the [LICENSE](LICENSE) file for details.
 To obain a license for commercial-use, please [contact me via e-mail](mailto:thomas@th11s.de).
-Buying the license does not include maintenance, nevertheless I also provide maintenance contracts, if needed.
+Buying the license does not include maintenance, nevertheless I also provide maintenance contracts.
 If you need one or you need help in getting the service up and running, please use the e-mail-address above.

 The software is provided "as is", without warranty of any kind.